hmmdyl/LWDR/README.md

 5. Contract programming
 6. Basic RTTI (via `TypeInfo` stubs)
 7. Interfaces
+8. Static Arrays

+### What is in progress?
+1. Exceptions and Throwables (so far are currently working)

 ### What doesn't work?
 1. Arrays
-2. Static arrays?
-3. Module constructors and destructors
+2. Module constructors and destructors
-4. ModuleInfo
+3. ModuleInfo
-5. Exceptions, Throwables

 ### Has this been run on real hardware?
 Yes, as of currently it has been run on an STM32F407.